Theodoscus/droneUI/README.md

 Inspection time was reduced by over 50%

-Detection accuracy was comparable or higher
+Detection accuracy was much higher than the traditional inspection method

 Farmers rated the system highly in terms of usability and usefulness